-Timber used for construction activities is derived from the trees that are generally of two types.

 (1) Exogenous trees :–

--These are the type of trees which grow in bulk by increasing in outward direction.
+-These are the types of trees which grow in bulk by increasing in the outward direction.

 -Timber used in engineering activities is mostly derived from these trees only.